 Useem (1992) also found that educational background affected families' involvement in their young adolescents' placement in the mathematics tracking system.
 According to Useem, "the involvement of highly educated parents in their children's placement at critical decision points in the tracking system is one mechanism by which educational advantage is transmitted from one generation to the next."
-These findings of the influence of socioeconomic status on parent involvement in school activities is lower among low-income and minority families than other families due to feelings of alienation (Calabrese, 1990; Winters, 1993), distrust (Lightfoot, 1978), or a devaluation of their cultural resources (Lareau, 1989).
+These findings of the influence of socioeconomic status on parent involvement support the work of other social scientists, who contend that parent involvement in school activities is lower among low-income and minority families than other families due to feelings of alienation (Calabrese, 1990; Winters, 1993), distrust (Lightfoot, 1978), or a devaluation of their cultural resources (Lareau, 1989).